 First breakfast.
 Expect warm croissants and good coffee, home-baked pastries fresh from the kitchen, carrot juice or carrot cake, freshly-squeezed OJ, home-baked scones and bowls of fruit.
 Scrambled eggs are also available.
 In short, a feast (though as with many hotels in Barcelona, it's not included in the room price).

 A steak restaurant called Mr Porter has opened since we last visited, and we can't wait to go back and try it out.
+There's a selection of carpaccios (meat, fish or veg) to start, along with fresh salads.
+Then for the main event: beef cooked any way.
 Cocktails and snacks are also available on the roof terrace, or you can venture out to good restaurants on your doorstep - see our destination guide for suggestions.
-We liked Lolea for tapas and Kibuka for Japanese.
+We liked Lolea for tapas.